 The access of fresh air and light was ensured by small window openings in straight-fitted recesses.
 In the second storey, apart from the entrance portal, one or two arrowslits in the north wall were originally pierced, illuminating the interior and, at the same time, performing shooting functions.
 Arrowslits were also placed on the third floor.
 Only in the level of the basement, there was no windows or arrowslits.
 There was a small well in the cellar and niches covered with arches, cut in the central parts of the northern, southern and eastern walls.

-The courtyard of the castle was surrounded in the first half of the fifteenth century by a four-sided defensive wall with a corner cylindrical tower with a diameter of 5.29 meters (slightly narrower above) and 1.63 meters thick wall, in the north-west corner and a four-sided gatehouse in the western section.
+The courtyard of the castle was originally surrounded by an earth rampart, replaced in the first half of the 15th century by a defensive wall covering an area measuring 26.4 x 35.2 meters.
+In its north-west corner there was a cylindrical tower with a diameter of 5.3 meters at the ground floor (slightly tapered above) and a wall thickness of 1.6 meters, and a four-sided gatehouse in the west curtain.
 The round tower in the lower storey probably housed a small prison, the upper part was communicated with a defense porch on the walls.
 The defensive wall had a varied thickness ranging from 1.20 to 1.70 meters.
 Internal wall divided the courtyard into the southern part – the economic area and the northern one – residential area with the tower house.
 Wooden buildings were added to the walls, and later a three-room house by the southern curtain.
-The defense of the castle was strengthened by the surrounding moat, fed with water from the Smolary Lake lying nearby.

 Olszacki T., Różański A., Zamek w Gołańczy.
 Dzieje i architektura od połowy XIV po schyłek XVIII stulecia, Gołańcz 2015.